 ACC 533 Application Solutions in the Connected Economy.
+(3) not regularly offered

-(3) N Analysis of software solutions and evaluation methods.
+Analysis of software solutions and evaluation methods.
 Emphasis on current topics such as enterprise modeling, ERP software, and interorganizational solutions.
-Prerequisite: M.S. in Information Management degree program student or Master of Accountancy and Information Systems degree program student.
+Prerequisite: M.S. in Information Management degree program student or M.A.I.S. degree program student.

 ACC 541 Strategic Innovations in Information and Cost Management.
-(3) ${\rm A}$
+(3)

 Strategic cost management emphasizing contemporary topics, including activity-based costing and strategic uses of information technology systems.
 Cooperative learning, lecture.
-Prerequisite: ACC 503 or M.S. in Information Management degree program student or Master of Accountancy and Information Systems degree program student.
+Prerequisite: ACC 503 or M.S. in Information Management degree program student or M.A.I.S. degree program student.

 ACC 567 Financial Models in Accounting Systems.
+(3)

-(3) A Development and application of financial models by accountants.
+Development and application of financial models by accountants.
 Analysis of decision support systems as financial modeling environments.
 Prerequisite: ACC 330.

 ACC 571 Taxation of Corporations and Shareholders.
+(3)

-(3) A Tax aspects of the formation, operation, reorganization, and liquidation of corporations and the impact on shareholders.
-Prerequisite: ACC 430.
+Tax aspects of the formation, operation, reorganization, and liquidation of corporations and the impact on shareholders.
+Pre- or corequisite: ACC 521.

-ACC 573 Taxation of Partners and Partnerships.
-(3) A
+ACC 573 Taxation of Pass-Through Entities.
+(3)

 Tax aspects of the definition, formation, operation, liquidation, and termination of a partnership.
 Tax planning is emphasized.
-Prerequisite: ACC 430.
+Pre- or corequisite: ACC 521.

-ACC 575 Estate and Gift Taxation.
-(3) A
+ACC 575 Family Tax Planning and Wealth Transfer Taxation.
+(3) once a year

 Tax treatment of wealth transfers at death and during life time, with emphasis on tax planning.
-Prerequisite: ACC 430.
+Pre- or corequisite: ACC 521.

 ACC 577 Taxation of Real Estate Transactions.
-(3) A
+(3)

-Income tax aspects of acquisition, operation, and disposal of real estate; syndications; installment sales; exchanges; dealer-investor issues; alternative financing; and planning.
+Income tax aspects of acquisition, operation, and disposal of real estate: syndications: installment sales: exchanges: dealer-investor issues; alternative financing; and planning.
 Prerequisite: ACC 521 or instructor approval.